 Chin augmentation is used to increase projection of the chin with an implant.

 Several materials can be used including Silicone, Mersilene mesh, and Gore-tex.
 Silicone is my material of choice for several reasons.
-First of all, silicone is solid state substance which is quite different from injectable silicon or silicone implants.
+First of all, silicone is solid state substance which is quite different from injectable silicone or silicone implants.
 While injectable implants and silicone breast implants have the potential to leak, silicone chin implants do not.
 Silicone implants have an excellent track record of safety when used in chin augmentation.

 Your lateral view is the view where a weak chin will most likely show up.
 A weak chin may make a nose look bigger than it should and create an overall sense of facial weakness.

 You should notice any asymmetries of your face.
 Almost all patients will have a chin asymmetry.
-Some surgeons just place an implant in irregardless of preoperative irregularity.
+Some surgeons just place an implant in regardless of preoperative irregularity.
 This may accentuate asymmetry.
 I prefer to customize each implant to the patient but augmenting or reducing portions to help better balance the chin.
 Patients may still have asymmetry postoperative but it should be improved.

 Your dental occlusion or bite is also important.
 If you have significant occlusion problems, alteration of your mandible may be a better choice.

 Most commonly is implantation shift can occur.
 The implant can be repositioned to improve the shift.
 Infection of chin implants is rare but can occur.
 Scarring can also occur externally

 A chin implant can be placed orally or externally.
 The intraoral approach has the advantage of avoiding an external scar.
 However, the implant can become infected due to traversing the oral cavity which is laden with bacteria.
 Several studies have not shown a difference in rates of infection between implants placed externally and intraorally.
 Intraoral implants tend to rise superiorly due to the difficulty in creating a pocket laterally and fixating the implant in the midline.